oxfordbds/oxfordbds.github.io/_site/archiveoffois.md

 **Call for action - File further FOI requests.**

 Don’t know if your college has egregious investments?
-Reach out to the BDS Research Coalition (bds.coalition.oxford@proton.me) to collaborate on further FOI requests to find out.
+[Please contact](mailto:bds.coalition.oxford@proton.me) the BDS Research Coalition to collaborate on further FOI requests to find out.

 <!-- **BDS FOI METHODS EXPLAINER**